Updated: 3 days ago

 Total private debt (student loans, mortgages, car loans, credit cards) – $13 trillion

 Corporate debt has doubled: since the last recession, corporate debt has doubled to $9 trillion.
 This has been robbing you massively.
 If you are a productive person with a responsible business and earnings, every one of your dollars has been competing with the flood of debt-dollars spent by debtor corporations, institutions, and governments.
+Would you like to do their bidding so you can get contracts to stay in business?
+Or would you like to innovate with capital from private visionaries in the upper middle class?
 The corporate debt spike is another indicator of a looming recession.

 Business inventories have risen: prior to recessions, businesses can’t sell the inventory their projections told them to buy.
 Goods pile up in warehouses.
 That is happening now.